zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

 ## Create Entities

-Now it’s time to add entities, which detect information in the user input that can help the intent fulfill a user request.
+Now it’s time to add entities, which detect information in the user input that can help the intent fulfil a user request.
 For the Pizza King business, such information could be the size of pizza, the toppings of pizza, and delivery time.
-For example, the user input "I’d like to order a _small meaty_ pizza at _9:00 pm_" contains all three of these information types.
+For example, the user input `I’d like to order a _small meaty_ pizza at _9:00 pm_` contains all three of these information types.

 We’ll create custom entities for size and topping and later use a built-in entity for time.
 While we’re at it, we’ll add some synonyms (including some common misspellings) that optimize the entity’s ability to tag words from sloppy user input.

 ### Create Entities for Pizza Size and Pizza Topping

 1. In the left navigation for the designer, select ![](media/left_nav_entities.png)
-2. Click the `+ Entity` to create a new entity.
+2. Click the **+ Entity** to create a new entity.
 <br>![](media/oda_entity_2.png)

 3. In the **Name** field, change the value to `PizzaSize`